-1) UCF improved Libra Drive in 2016.
+- 1) UCF improved Libra Drive in 2016. - 2) The Research Park is investigating making improvements to

 Discovery Drive.

 12.0 "FAIR SHARE" OF COST FOR MEASURES TO ELIMINATE DEFICIENCIES.
 UCF Board of Trustees' fair share of the costs of off-campus improvements to public facilities and services necessary to support the development identified in Exhibit "A" are identified below.
 Funds provided by UCF are subject to appropriation by the Legislature, pursuant to Section 1013.30(13)(f), Florida Statutes.